connervieira/Predator/docs/INSTALL.md

 ## Quick Install Guide

 If you're already familiar with Predator, and you just want a quick set-up guide, you can use the following steps to set everything up.
-However, if you're new to Predator, or you don't yet understand how it works, it is recommended that you use the full installation instructions below instead.
+For more detailed instructions, skip to the 'Full Install Guide' later in the document.

 1. Install Python packages: `pip3 install validators requests gps geopy gpsd-py3 opencv-python cvlib tensorflow keras silence-tensorflow psutil`
 2. Install Linux packages: `sudo apt-get install ffmpeg mpg321 gpsd gpsd-clients imagemagick fswebcam`
 3. Install an ALPR engine, like [Phantom](https://v0lttech.com/phantom.php).

 ## Full Install Guide